roidrage/paperplanes/_posts/2009-2-6-objectiveresource_its_like_activeresource_for.markdown

 ---
-layout: single
+layout: post
 title: "ObjectiveResource: It's Like ActiveResource For Cocoa"
-topics: objective-c cocoa iphone
+tags: objective-c cocoa iphone
 ---
 The guys at [Y|Factorial](http://www.yfactorial.com) put it in a lot of effort in a new framework for Cocoa which mimics the functionality of ActiveResource.
 It's ingeniusly called [ObjectiveResource](http://github.com/yfactorial/objectiveresource/tree/master), and acts as (having a worst Rails plugin names flashback while writing this) a bridge between your Cocoa (yes, that includes iPhone) applications and RESTful Rails applications.